 The process for ordering and receiving differs for a wholesaler than a sign shop.
-Typically with a wholesaler, an order begins with a site survey and a decision on the quantity, placement and message content for the sign or signage system, Freeman says.
+Typically with a wholesaler, an order begins with a site survey and a decision on the quantity, placement and message content for the sign or signage system, Stewart says.

-“This information is then applied to the desired signage design, and once approved by the customer, manufacturing begins,” Freeman says.
+“This information is then applied to the desired signage design, and once approved by the customer, manufacturing begins,” Stewart says.
 “The duration of the manufacturing and installation process will vary from company to company depending on their lead time policies.”

 Orbus, for instance, will take an order for a sign shop or dealer and blind ship it to the end user, unaware that Orbus is the manufacturer or a partner in the wayfinding solution.
 Orbus also will ship the order directly to the sign shop.

 The orders are taken through a sales representative, who provides information and answers customers’ questions, Whited says.
 Once the order is taken, the sign systems are manufactured and shipped based on the desired timeframe for delivery, though large orders will take longer, she says.
 The orders will consist of the sign, of course, along with the mounting hardware, graphic elements and support documentation relative to the installation.

 “In the case of a large program, there will be ongoing communications that will allow for greater understanding of the project deliverables,” Kelly says.
 “Moving from design to ordering is seamless.
 As for receiving the product, great care is taken to organize the order in a fashion to facilitate installation.”